Amplitude-Developer-Docs/amplitude-dev-center/docs/guides/accounts-instrumentation-guide.md

 });
 ```

-In the example, group properties are created for `group_type`, name, employees, and email.
+In the example, group properties are created for `group_type`, `name`, `employees`, and `email`.

-If you don't provide "Amplitude Group Type/Value Trait", or one of the traits wasn't provided in your Group call, then Segment associated the user with a group with the type "[Segment] Group" and with the value "(Group Id)".
-No properties are associated with that group.
+If you don't provide "Amplitude Group Type/Value Trait", or one of the traits wasn't provided in your call:

+- Segment associates the user with a group with the type "[Segment] Group", with the value "(Group Id)".
+- No properties are associated with that group.

-### Event level groups
+#### Event level groups

 You can also use Segment to set event-level groups.
 This means the group designation only applies for the specific event you are recording, and doesn't persist on the user.
 Groups get specified by providing an integration-specific `groups` property with key-value pairs corresponding to the `groupType`-`groupValue` pairs you want to appear in Amplitude.